expo/expo/docs/pages/versions/unversioned/sdk/map-view.md

 #### 4. Add the API key to your project

-- Copy the **API Key** value from the Credentials page from the previous step into your `app.json` under the `android.config.googleMaps.apiKey` field.
+- Copy your **API Key** into your `app.json` under the `android.config.googleMaps.apiKey` field.
+- Rebuild the app binary and re-submit to Google Play or sideload it (depending on how you configured your API key) to test that the configuration was successful.

 ## Deploying Google Maps to an iOS standalone app

-> If you've already registered a project for another service or platform, such as Maps for Android or Google Sign In, you enable the **Maps SDK for iOS** on your project and jump to step 4.
+> If you've already registered a project for another Google service on iOS, such as Google Sign In, you enable the **Maps SDK for iOS** on your project and jump to step 3.

 #### 1. Register a Google Cloud API project and enable the Maps SDK for Android